Blackfell/blackfell.github.io/_posts/2021-02-05-NetGopher-New-Tool-Who-Dis.md

 ## How will this change my life?

-If you're into your security, particularly form an offensive side, using Go will add a really nice new skillset to your toolbox.
-Go will let you build tools (simple or complex, up to you!) that compile to a single 'blob', run fast and  manage lot's of the hard programming (concurrency included) for you.
+If you're into your offensive security, using Go will add a really nice new skillset to your box of tricks.
+Go will let you build tools (simple or complex, up to you!) that compile to a single (fairly small) 'blob', with simple concurrency and thread management, excellent cross-compilation (No Wine!) and actually a compilation and testing command that's almost as simple as developing a Python script.

-I'd suggest that working witih Go like this is probably going to be a bit easier if you are comfortable working with Bash or maybe a little bit of Python (even just being able to read these will be enough), but don't let that hold you back if you're keen.
-I've gone through the first chapter or two so far and in just a few evenings, the book has guided me through some really nice simple TCP tooling.
-My exposure to compiled languages stems from awkward Mathematical problems at Univeristy and learning Go was a little outfacing because I wanted to avoid that again, but Go is givine me serious Python vibes in the prevalence and usability of core Libraries, I think I might be a convert!
+I'd suggest that working with Go like this is probably going to be a bit easier if you are comfortable working with Bash or maybe a little bit of Python (even just being able to read these will be enough), but don't let that hold you back if you're keen.
+I've gone through the first chapter or two so far and in just a couple of evenings, the book has guided me through some really nice simple TCP tooling.

+My exposure to compiled languages stems from awkward Mathematical problems at Univeristy and learning Go was a little outfacing because I wanted to avoid that again, but Go is giving me serious Python vibes in the prevalence and usability of (mostly core) Libraries, I think I might be a convert!
+If you're worried about the learning curve, you could always get the basic syntax and conventions down via Codeacademy, Sololearn etc. etc. etc.

 # Netgopher